pavlobcn/news-portal/Job.md

-Execute scripts (in the exact order):
+Execute scripts (in the exact order), output all logs from executed scripts to a summary (will be used for debugging):
 - 10-download-rss.js
 - 20-build-news-json.js
 - 30-prune-news-by-recent-days.js